Phenix66/Discord-Anti-Idle-Script/README.md

 # Discord-Anti-Idle-Script

+Only works on X11.
+Sadly Wayland does not support many of the APIs that are required to make this work in a seamless manner.
+I'm sure there's a method of achieving it but I'm not terribly interested in sinking the time into figuring it out.

 ## Why this exists

 I created this for one specific purpose, to keep myself from being kicked to the